Frederic Raurell

-Frederic Raurell i Ges (Barcelona, 1930) is a Catalan Capuchin.
-He is doctor in theology and graduated in biblical and Semitic studies.
+Frederic Raurell i Ges (1930 – 21 December 2023) was a Catalan Capuchin.

-Life
+Biography

-He has taught in the schools of the Sarrià Capuchins and he is exegesis and hermeneutics teacher in the Pontifical University Antonianum in Rome and in the Faculty of Theology of Catalonia.
+Frederic Raurell I Ges was born in Barcelona in 1930.
+A doctor in theology and graduated in biblical and Semitic studies.
+He taught in the schools of the Sarrià Capuchins and he is exegesis and hermeneutics teacher in the Pontifical University Antonianum in Rome and in the Faculty of Theology of Catalonia.
 He is founder of the Biblical Association of Catalonia, of the International Organization for the Study of the Old Testament and of the International Organization for Septuagint and Cognate Studies.
 He collaborated in the Bible of the Catalan Biblical Foundation and in the Comments to the Office of Readings.
 He is codirector of the review "Estudios Eclesiásticos", where he has published several studies.
 He was a founder member of the first Editorial Board of Catalan Journal of Theology.

-He has also written about Franciscan matters.
-Lately he has also made some researches about his own family, about Sarrià, and about the time of the Spanish Civil War.
+Raurell also wrote about Franciscan matters.
+Latterly he also conducted research about his own family, Sarrià, and the period of the Spanish Civil War.

+Raurell died on 21 December 2023, at the age of 93.

 Works

-Frederic Raurell has published several articles and books The following ones must be pointed out:
+Frederic Raurell published several articles and books They include: